Lindsey Pelas Hits The Slopes In A Cleavage-Baring Bodysuit

 "Such a beauty," yet another commented.

 A few days ago, as The Inquisitr reported, Lindsey stunned her audience with another sultry video update.
-For that particular post, she rocked a barely-there orange swimsuit that left her ample assets on display, and some Daisy Dukes that were unbuttoned as she strutted her stuff.
+For that particular post, she rocked a barely there orange swimsuit that left her ample assets on display, along with Daisy Dukes that were unbuttoned as she strutted her stuff.